 After getting the people out of the van and truck, the officers ordered them to stand in lines and to kneel on the ground.
 Then they searched all 150 people and started to load them in the boat, around 8 to 10 people at a time.
 The officers left the people on a small islet in the middle of the river and ordered them to jump in the water to cross to the Turkish side.
 The water level was high enough that the people had to swim to reach the riverbank.
 The current was strong but everyone managed to get to the river bank.

 All of the people from the group previously detained were eventually pushed back across the river and ended up around the village of Karayusuflu.
-Once in Turkey, the people were found by 6-7 appeared to be Turkish military officers.
+Once in Turkey, the people were found by 6-7 men in uniform that appeared to be Turkish military officers.
 “They stopped us, they gathered us all together and ordered us to split into groups according to our nationalities”.
-The Turkish soldiers advised the group to split up and to not stay in big groups, as they might encounter other soldiers that would push them back across the river if they caught them.
+The Turkish soldiers advised the group to split up and not stay in big groups, as they might encounter other soldiers that would push them back across the river if they caught them.